-The symbol of the Cross has taken many forms since it was hallowed almost 2000 years ago.
-(At left: Ethiopian Orthodox blessing cross (14.5" X 7"))
+The symbol of the Cross has taken many forms since it was hallowed almost 2000 years ago--we offer many of these in our store.

-Click the style of cross below to see it's description, examples and origins:
+Click the style below to see descriptions, examples and origins:

 Alpha/Omega Chi Rho Cross: The Alpha (Α) and Omega (Ω) are respectively the first and last letters of the Greek alphabet, and, according to some traditions, are representative of Jesus Christ. “’I am the Alpha and the Omega,’ says the Lord God, ‘Who is and Who was and Who is to come, the Almighty.’”
 (Rev. 1:8).
 “Thus says the Lord, the King of Israel and his Redeemer, the Lord of hosts: ‘I am the first and I am the last and there is no God besides Me…’” (Isaiah 44:6).
 These letters are thus used in Christian symbolism, sometimes shown to the left and right of Christ’s head, on His halo, or with the Chi-Rho symbol.

 The Chi-Rho symbol is an early Christogram, presenting the

 first two capital letters of “Christ” (ΧΡΙƩΤΟƩ) in Greek – chi (Χ) and rho (Ρ) in such a way as to form a monogram.
 When combined with the Alpha and Omega, an acronym is formed with Christ’s words, “I am the Alpha and the Omega”.